- Pain Relief

 In the pursuit of beauty and a dynamic hair style, many people apply harsh products and coloring to their hair.
 These products can have a damaging effect on a person's scalp, creating sore, irritated regions.
 Along with being unsightly, these irritated areas are often uncomfortable.
 Much like its use in burn ointments, aloe vera can soothe these irritated areas of the scalp.
 There are a number of chemical properties that cause this effect, but one important agent is salicylic acid.
 This is often an agent in acne medication, and has anti-inflammatory and anti-bacterial properties.

 There is a substance in aloe leaves which strongly resembles keratin.
 This is the naturally occurring protein found in hair cells.
 Since the compound found in aloe resembles the natural structure of the hair, it tends to be easily absorbed.
 The strand of hair, then, is able to easily claim the benefits of the conditioning agent.
 Many conditioners utilize this effect by using aloe vera in their formula.
-Since aloe vera has 20 amino acids inherent in its construction, the hair is able to absorb the fundamental building blocks it needs to repair and strengthen itself.
+Since aloe vera has 20 amino acids inherent in its composition, the hair is able to absorb the fundamental building blocks it needs to repair and strengthen itself.
 As a result of this, the benefits of aloe vera as a conditioner are significant.

 Aloe vera by itself is a wonderful product to use as both an as-needed soothing agent and as a primary conditioner.
 It is also beneficial to use conditioners that include aloe vera in their formula for added effect.
 Since there are so many benefits to the substance when considering hair care, aloe vera is an important part of any modern hair care approach.